-Craig Gibson is in his fourth season as an assistant coach at Stony Brook.
+Craig Gibson is in his fifth season as an assistant coach at Stony Brook.

 The importance on shooting percentage has been evident as Stony Brook ranked second with a .352 percentage.
 Eastwood led the nation at a .629 clip.

 Jeff Tundo led all Division I midfielders with 63 points.

 In his first season with the Seawolves, the offense averaged nearly 10 goals per game, led by America East Rookie of the Year, Mike Rooney.
 Rooney ranked among the top freshmen scorers in the country with 34 goals and 13 assists.